 Talk about what your approach to solving their problem will be, and be as specific as possible.
 Make sure the client knows you have a plan that’s specific to their needs, and you’re not just sending out the same boilerplate proposal to everyone.

-Your plan should feel customized, detailed, and geared towards their needs and concerns.
-Remember that you should have a description for each item you promise to deliver.
+Your project plan should feel customized, detailed, and geared towards their needs and concerns.
+Remember that you should have a description for each project deliverable you promise to create.

 Be clear, and don’t assume your client knows the scope of services you’re outlining.
 If you proceed as if they don’t know anything about your plan, you’ll avoid unfortunate misunderstandings later in the process.

 Simplify the process by breaking it down into stages.
 How long will it take for each milestone to be reached, and who is responsible for making each one happen?

 Often, the most difficult part of a proposal is budgeting.

 It isn’t easy to simultaneously build trust with your client and keep everything efficient and profitable.
 Resist the temptation to win the client over by offering a low budget.
 For one thing, you don’t want to become known as the cheap alternative, and you’ll be less likely to gain any long-term clients with repeat business.

 Instead, you’ll attract clients who tend to hop from low bid to low bid and show no loyalty.